-Japanese longline fishery size/age composition
+3.2.1 Japanese longline fishery size/age composition

-Size composition data for SBT caught by Japanese longliners were obtained from the CCSBT data exchange in June 2019.
+Size composition data for SBT caught by Japanese longliners were obtained from the CCSBT data exchange in June 2020.
 These data are examined in detail below for trends for juvenile fish aged less than 6 years.

 The age composition of SBT (derived from cohort slicing) caught by the Japanese longline fishery has been highly variable over time.
-The relative proportion of the oldest age class examined here decreased in 2018, while the two younger age classes increased, or in the case of the youngest age class remained near zero (Fig. 18).
-Observer coverage on vessels has been less than or around 10 per cent since 2003.
+The relative proportion of the oldest age class examined here increased in 2019, as did the two younger age classes; the youngest age class remained near zero (Fig. 18).
+Observer coverage on vessels has been less than or around 10% since 2003.
 Discarding of juveniles has been reported since 2009 but may have commenced earlier and would impact the size/age composition (Sakai & Itoh 2013).

-For comparison with size/age composition in the NZ and Taiwanese longline fisheries, Japanese length data have also been compiled for < 6 year olds, assuming that the following size categories represented ages 0-2, 3, 4 and 5:
+For comparison with size/age composition in the NZ and Taiwanese longline fisheries, Japanese length data have also been compiled for < 6 year-olds, assuming that the following size categories represented ages 0-2, 3, 4 and 5: